-- 24. In implementing any process of consultation, if the view of the Lead Member is not in conformity with the professional view of the chief officer and the difference of view is material and cannot be reconciled, then the chief officer should consider: - (a) seeking advice from the Chief Executive, Monitoring Officer or Chief Finance Officer as appropriate; and - (b) referring the issue to a meeting of the Cabinet or the body which conferred the delegated power - to protect the interests of the Lead Member, the chief officer and, ultimately, the County Council.

-25. Chief officers should be careful about the methods they use to record, for internal purposes, that the process of consultation has taken place and its result.
-There should be mutual trust and understanding between chief officers and Lead Members - a degree of trust which should be sufficient to render inappropriate a formalised process whereby a chief officer expects Lead Members to sign written confirmation that they have read and understood the relevant material supplied to them and that they agree its content.
+- to exercise the delegated authority and refer the decision back to the body which conferred the authority on the chief officer. - 24.
+In implementing any process of consultation, if the view of the Lead Member is not in conformity with the professional view of the chief officer and the difference of view is material and cannot be reconciled, then the chief officer should consider: - (a) seeking advice from the Chief Executive, Monitoring Officer or Chief Financial Officer as appropriate; and - (b) referring the issue to a meeting of the Cabinet or the body which conferred the delegated power - - to protect the interests of the Lead Member, the chief officer and, ultimately, the County Council. - 25.
+Chief officers should be careful about the methods they use to record, for internal purposes, that the process of consultation has taken place and its result.
+There should be mutual trust and understanding between chief officers and Lead Members a degree of trust which should be sufficient to render inappropriate a formalised process whereby a chief officer expects Lead Members to sign written confirmation that they have read and understood the relevant material supplied to them and that they agree its content.